 “Stain remover that hair colorists use can be good for treating small areas if needed,” adds makeup artist Marlena Orlowska of the Paul Labrecque Salon and Spa. “[However], this would likely be used in a more professional setting like a salon or spa if needed.”

 Her advice is to always apply tanning products in bright daylight.
 “Your bathroom is likely not a good place since there are probably too many shadows and it could be a little dark.
 Also, make sure you do not exercise/sweat or go swimming until the next day post-application!”

+“Rubbing Nivea wipes over your skin can help to reduce your tan or any patchy areas.”
 One of the biggest mistakes he sees is over-application.
 “The best approach is to gradually apply your tan in thin layers.
 You can always add more if you want a darker color!”

 Hair Removal Cream

 According to Evans, hair removal cream (like Veet or Nair) is also very effective.
 “The hands will lose their color very fast so don’t freak out if they do turn out darker, but a great tip: use hair removal cream on a Q-tip.”